bmitchinson/v2.mitchinson.dev/source/_drafts/pillar/october-21.md

 <!-- Post to devto and add crosslink -->
 <!-- Add relevant tags on this post -->

-What I've been doing at [Accenture](https://www.accenture.com/us-en/insights/industry-x-index) for the month of MMMM.
+What I've been doing at [Accenture](https://www.accenture.com/us-en/insights/industry-x-index) for the month of October.

 <!-- excerpt -->

 _Cross posted on [dev.to](POSTLINK)_

-What I've been doing at [Accenture](https://www.accenture.com/us-en/insights/industry-x-index) for the month of MMMM.
+What I've been doing at [Accenture](https://www.accenture.com/us-en/insights/industry-x-index) for the month of October.

 ## What I've worked on

-- item one
-- item two
+-

 ## What I'd like to improve

-- item one
-- item two
+#### Writing technical pieces

+Learned how to do some complex Jest mocking in Typescript, and the initial setup was brutal.
+Would like to break out findings like that into posts for other developers to reference.

 ## Things I've read